-ELECTRICAL AND COMPUTER
+ELECTRICAL AND COMPUTER ENGINEERING

-ENGINEERING
+525.201 Circuits, Devices, and Fields 📃

-Circuits, Devices, and Fields $\widehat{\mathbf{m}}$ This course is intended to prepare students lacking an appropriate background for graduate study in electrical and computer engineering.
+This course is intended to prepare students lacking an appropriate background for graduate study in electrical and computer engineering.
 Fundamental mathematical concepts including calculus, differential equations, and linear algebra are reviewed.
 Circuit theory for linear and nonlinear devices and components is covered.
 An introduction to electricity and magnetism is presented along with basic wave propagation theory.
 Finally, Boolean algebra is studied with applications to digital circuit design and analysis.

-Prerequisites: Two or more semesters of calculus, differential equations, and at least two semesters of calculus-based physics.
+Prerequisite(s): Two or more semesters of calculus, differential equations, and at least two semesters of calculus-based physics.
+Course Note(s): Not for graduate credit.

-Instructors: Chew, Comberiate, Connelly, Happel, Roddewig, Westgate
+Instructor(s): Chew, Comberiate, Roddewig, Westgate